PhilippBronner/Molecular-dynamics-simulation/README.md

 2. `conda env create` reads the `environment.yml` file in this repository, creates a new env and installs all necessary packages into it.
-3. Activate the new env: `conda activate z0-env`
+3. Activate the new env: `conda activate MD-sim-env`

 ### on linux